cdlavila/Confidencial-Intervals-with-Python/README.md

 # Confidence Intervals with Python
 This program calculates and graphs a confidence interval for a normal distribution or for a population mean.
 1. We are using the spicy library because it contains the Standard normal table for normal distribution N(0,1).
-2. We are using numpy and matplotlib libraries because with them we can graph.
+2. We are using numpy and matplotlib libraries to graph.
-3. Remember download numpy, spicy and matplotlib libraries
-4. Put the next commands in the system console to install them:
+3. Put the next commands in the system console to install the libraries:
 - `pip install numpy`
 - `pip install spicy`
 - `pip install matplotlib`